-As an E.ON Next customer your electricity is always 100% renewable* but it still comes from the National Grid.
+At E.ON Next, our fixed tariff customers already enjoy 100% renewable electricity* but it still comes from the National Grid.
 By taking part you will help make the National Grid’s electricity cleaner across Great Britain.

 Plus, you can save money by reducing your energy use, as well as earn credit toward your next energy bill.

 If you want to take part in the Demand Flexibility Service, you will need to participate through your energy supplier.
 We will contact eligible customers to see if they would like to take part.

 Our energy shifting experience for customers has personalised goals for reducing energy use during events.
 By meeting your target for an event you will be rewarded with credit to your E.ON Next account.

 To be eligible you'll need a smart meter that automatically sends half hourly readings, so we can calculate your daily electricity use, and have given us 'marketing consent' so that we can contact you.

 Find out more information about the Demand Flexibility Service at E.ON Next.

 How can you reduce your electricity usage if you take part?

 The simplest way to reduce your electricity use during an event is to shift the time you are using your most energy intensive appliances.
 That might mean cooking dinner a little later or charging your gadgets during the day.